- Personalised guide for your whole tour.

 This concludes the day visit.
 If you stay for the night now it’s time to relax and later enjoy the evening meal.

-All activities are done at your leisure and if you'd rather sit back, relax and simply enjoy watching Manika, that is no problem either.
+All activities are done at your leisure and if you'd rather sit back, relax and simply enjoy watching Manika and Seetha, that is no problem either.
 We offer additional activities and excursions such as yoga classes and trips to interesting must see places both world famous and off the beaten track.
 Ask us for more information.

 Why we started the Elephant Freedom Project